TodePond/DreamTode/README.md

 * Arrays and Objects are the same thing, but there are still two different literals to help you write them.
 * No variables.
 Only constants.
 Arrays can mutate.
 * No end-of-line characters, eg: semicolons, commas.
 * Everything is by value by default.
 Reference by using `&`.
+Is this really a good idea?
+It sounds appealing to have everything aggressively minimise as much as possible in some circumstances.
+Perhaps that's what this language would be for.
+Maybe it is worth separating this idea from the syntax ideas though - they kind of stretch the language in two opposite directions.
+The syntax stuff could be for a more scripting focused language.
+The low level stuff could be a different language - mainly just an interface for WebAssembly.

 ## Stuff to experiment with
 Constants